Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

-RFM scores can be useful for some segmentation schemes and for lead scoring.
+RFM scores can be helpful for some segmentation schemes and lead scoring.
 However, there are better ways to accomplish the same goal.
-Lead scoring is as close as we get in this book to discussing _Customer Relationship Management_ (CRM).
+Lead scoring is as close as we get to discussing _Customer Relationship Management_ (CRM) in this book.
 It is also a fundamental component of CRM.
-The following examples will take you through a more sophisticated example and will take advantage of an analytics framework that will make regression and machine learning easier.
+The following examples will take you through a more sophisticated example and use an analytics framework that will make regression and machine learning easier.

-## Scoring season ticket holders on their liklihood to renew
+## Scoring season ticket holders on their likelihood to renew

-With advancements in hardware and software, the art of lead scoring has become a bit of a commodity.
-You can leverage several techniques including: _random forests_, _gradient boosting_, _logistic regression_, or even _deep learning_ with a tool such as Tensorflow without getting penalized because of time and costs.
+With advancements in hardware and software, lead scoring has become a commodity.
+You can leverage several techniques, including _random forests_, _gradient boosting_, _logistic regression_, or even _deep learning_ with a tool such as Tensorflow, without getting penalized because of time and costs.
 Take a minute to appreciate this fact.
 It is amazing.
-Amazon, Google, and others are making this process even better through AWS and GCP.
-This example will demonstrate how machine-learning is applied to a real world problem.
-We'll frame this problem around a common question that is asked every year and every club in sports.
+Amazon, Google, and others are improving this process through AWS and GCP.
+This example will demonstrate how machine learning is applied to real-world problems.
+We'll frame this problem around a common question that is asked every year and in every club in sports.

-> The ticket sales service manager would like a way to understand which accounts are less likely to renew their season tickets.
+> The ticket sales service manager wants to understand which accounts are less likely to renew their season tickets.

-We'll use the mlr3 library [@R-mlr] to demonstrate a couple of different machine learning algorithms.
-The package mlr3 is similar to caret [@R-caret] which has been refactored into tidymodels [@R-tidymodels].
+We'll use the mlr3 library [@R-mlr] to demonstrate several machine-learning algorithms.
+The package mlr3 is similar to caret [@R-caret], which has been refactored into tidymodels [@R-tidymodels].
 Caret was a great library that sought to create a unifying API for scores of other R libraries.
-We'll look tidymodels in the next chapter.
-To me, mlr3 is very reminiscent of scikit-learn in Python.
-If you like using python for analysis, mlr3 will feel familiar.
+We'll look at tidymodels in the next chapter.
+Mlr3 is reminiscent of scikit-learn in Python.
+If you like using Python for analysis, mlr3 will feel familiar.

 While we can call our functions directly, this library makes the process much easier.
-The lack of consistent frameworks in R is one of the languages biggest drawbacks.
+The lack of consistent frameworks in R is one of the language's biggest drawbacks.
 Additionally, mlr3 has excellent documentation ^[https://mlr3book.mlr-org.com/train-predict.html].

 Using a framework also comes with some issues.

-1. You'll have to learn it, which adds some complexity to the task.
+1. You'll have to learn it, which adds complexity to the task.
-2. Errors (especially in beta versions) can be frustrating to trouble-shoot
+2. Errors (especially in beta versions) can be frustrating to troubleshoot
 3. They can work more slowly than the libraries that are used for the task

-However, I believe that you'll be better off in the long run to leverage a framework.
-They tend to make the basic tasks of machine-learning much more systematic and repeatable, especially when it comes to benchmarking.
+However, you'll be better off leveraging a framework in the long run.
+This is because frameworks make the essential tasks of machine learning much more systematic and repeatable, especially when it comes to benchmarking.

 Let's also discuss the package data.table [@R-data.table] here. data.table is a powerful tool that underlies many popular packages.
-While it has many uses, it can be more confusing to work with as opposed to dplyr [@R-dplyr].
-It can softly be considered one of the pillars that holds up much of the R universe.
-If you have been using python, datatable will remind you of pandas [@reback2020pandas].
-If you are working with really large data sets, datatable will be useful to learn.
+While it has many uses, it can be more confusing than dplyr [@R-dplyr].
+Nevertheless, it is one of the pillars that holds up much of the R universe.
+If you have been using Python, datatable will remind you of pandas [@reback2020pandas].
+If you are working with large data sets, datatable will be helpful to learn.

-### Implementing a lead scoring project
+### Implementing a lead-scoring project

 A random forest is an excellent tool for classification and can forecast more than two classes.
 Logistic regression is typically used for binary classes (renewed, did not renew) and should probably be your first step.
-There are forms of logistic regression that will handle multi-class problems.
+However, there are forms of logistic regression that will handle multi-class problems.
 We'll take a look at both tools.
-In practice, a random forest tends to handle a wide variety of problems you will be faced with at a club very well.
+In practice, a random forest handles a wide variety of the issues you will face at a club very well.

 Missing data or orphan cases can make these tasks extremely frustrating.
 There is no guarantee that your model will converge.
-We stated earlier that most of your time will be spent putting your data in order.
+We stated earlier that most of your time would be spent organizing your data.
 You'll be much happier if you put the hours into getting your data in the proper spot.
 The fun part of these exercises is the modeling.
-However, it ends up being the part you spend the smallest amount of time working on.
+However, it ends up being the part you spend the shortest time working on.
 I hope the high is worth the lows to you.

-Additionally, we should follow the process that we outlined in chapter \@ref(chapter4).
+Additionally, we should follow the process outlined in chapter \@ref(chapter4).
 We'll do this to demonstrate that it isn't managerial B.S.
-Structuring projects is critical when you are working in teams or working in a distributed fashion.
+Structuring projects is critical when working in teams or in a distributed fashion.
 Let's remind ourselves of the basic steps we want to follow:

 1. Define a measurable goal or hypothesis
 2. Data collection